Signs of Safety is a model of social work which began in Western Australia in the 1990s.

 How Children’s Social Care and Family Solutions use Signs of Safety

-In Medway, we are working to integrate this model into every aspect of Children's Social Care and Family Solutions.
+In Medway, we're working to integrate this model into every aspect of Children's Social Care and Family Solutions.

-We plan to use this model in every interaction with a family.
-We will ask questions to look for strengths and safety that may be present.
+We use this model in every interaction with a family.
+We'll ask questions to look for strengths and safety that may be present.

 • harm